thetatoken/guardian-testnet-guide/docs/CLI.md

 ## Launch the guardian node

 Now launch the Theta with the following commands.
-If you are running the node on a Linux server, you'd need to run the node in a **screen or tmux** session, so that after you've logged off, the Theta node can continue to run.

 ```
-screen -S theta
-export PATH=$PATH:~/theta/bin

 theta start --config=../guardian_testnet/node
 ```